 Galbo said it only made sense for the People’s United Community Foundation to embrace a “collective impact” model in its New Hampshire grant-making by aligning with other funders — because working together for maximum impact is exactly what the foundation encourages its grantees to do.

 “If you have a shared vision and are all working towards the same goal, you can have a much greater impact than working in isolation,” Galbo said.

 Ultimately, aligning the grantmaking with the Charitable Foundation’s New Hampshire Tomorrow initiative is about doing the most possible good for New Hampshire kids and communities.

 “We need to be able to give our young people and teenagers the notion and the hope that they are going to be able to contribute meaningfully to their neighborhoods,” Mercier said.
 “Every single one of us is going to benefit by taking care of young people.”

-Greater Giving is a regular series produced by the New Hampshire Charitable Foundation in partnership with NH Business Review aimed at helping to promote a culture of giving in New Hampshire’s business community.
 To learn more, contact Richard Peck, vice president for philanthropy at the New Hampshire Charitable Foundation, at 800-464-6641 ext.
-265, or at firstname.lastname@example.org.
+265, or at email@example.com.